FOLLOW AHS

 • Educate patients, answer questions, and address concerns prior to procedures

-• Prepare patients for eye tests and procedures, and position them for optimal testing using the equipment
+• Prepare patients for eye tests and procedures

 • Help the ophthalmologist diagnose and manage ophthalmic disorders and diseases